parsonsmatt/parsonsmatt.github.io/_posts/2017-09-13-debugging_types_a_stream_of_thought.markdown

 ```

 So `From` is a class that explains how to select a value of type `a` using a `query` that has an instance from `Esqueleto` class.
-We need to dig intot he Esqueleto class to identify why it's coercing the backend.
+We need to dig into the Esqueleto class to identify why it's coercing the backend.

 Here is the class definition for Esqueleto: